uccdga/website/content/_index.md

   enable: true
   bg_image: "images/empty-tomb.jpg"
   title: "Sunday Service Times"
   content: "Join us for our Summer Sunday Service at 9:30 AM.

-Note: on Sunday, August 18, we will meet at Onanda Park."
+  **Note: on Sunday, August 18, we will meet at Onanda Park.**"
   button:
     enable: true
     label: "Read More About Sunday Services"